pandas-dev/pandas/doc/source/cookbook.rst

 .. ipython:: python
    :suppress:

+   import pandas as pd
    import numpy as np

    import random
    import os
+   import itertools
+   import functools
+   import datetime

    np.random.seed(123456)

-   from pandas import *
-   options.display.max_rows=15
-   options.display.mpl_style='default'
-   import pandas as pd
-   randn = np.random.randn
-   randint = np.random.randint
+   pd.options.display.max_rows=15
+   pd.options.display.mpl_style='default'

    np.set_printoptions(precision=4, suppress=True)

 ********
 Cookbook
 ********

 This is a repository for *short and sweet* examples and links for useful pandas recipes.
 We encourage users to add to this documentation.

-This is a great *First Pull Request* (to add interesting links and/or put short code inline for existing links)
+Adding interesting links and/or inline examples to this section is a great *First Pull Request*.

+Simplified, condensed, new-user friendly, in-line examples have been inserted where possible to augment the Stack-Overflow and GitHub links.
+Many of the links contain expanded information, above what the in-line examples offer.

+Pandas (pd) and Numpy (np) are the only two abbreviated imported modules.
+The rest are kept explicitly imported for newer users.

+These examples are written for python 3.4.
+Minor tweaks might be necessary for earlier python versions.

 Idioms
 ------